Now Is the Time (film)

 The film premiered on September 7, 2019 at the 2019 Toronto International Film Festival.
 It was subsequently screened at the 2020 Sundance Film Festival, and was selected for inclusion in Op-Docs, The New York Times streaming platform for short documentary films.

 The film received a Canadian Screen Award nomination for Best Short Documentary at the 8th Canadian Screen Awards in 2020.

+Waaydanaa, a Haida language version of the film, was released in 2024.